MPH Occupational Health

 |Available as a free choice unit?||No|

 This course unit is one of the blended options we provide.
-Students choosing ‘Intercultural Public Health’ will need to be available for the face to face teaching block from: Mon 7 March at 9.30am to Weds 9 March at 3.30pm (dates to be confirmed) at The University of Manchester.
-The 3 days will involve live webinars, presentations and group work.
-Students will also work on a group presentation as their mid-term assignment.
-In the event of a change in government policy preventing face to face teaching, the 3 day block would be moved to online.
+Students choosing ‘Intercultural Public Health’ will need to be available for the hybrid face to face teaching block expected to take place on Monday 4th to Wednesday 6th March 2024, from 9am to 5pm each day.
+This will take place at the University of Mancheste and students can also attend remotely.
+The 3 days will involve live webinars, presentations and group work preparing for your fina group assignment.
+In the event of a change in government policy preventing face to face teaching, the 3 day block would be moved to fully online.
 We will keep you informed of any changes via My Manchester and regular Programme communications.

-This aim of this blended course unit is to support public health, primary care and other professionals working, or interested in working in UK based or international, culturally diverse or super-diverse settings.
-This course unit will provide an introduction to the role of culture and its impact on health.
+This aim of this blended course unit is to support public health, primary care and other professionals working or interested in working in UK based or international, culturally diverse settings.
+This course unit will introduce the role of culture and its impact on health.
 Cultural theory, models and frameworks will support the practical application of an intercultural approach within public health settings.
-The aim is to develop skills in cultural self-awareness, cultural sensibility and intercultural communication, to help students reflect on their own culture and that of others, in order to work more effectively with diverse communities and professionals from other disciplines.
-The course unit will promote how to design, deliver, evaluate and commission interculturally appropriate interventions, programmes and policies in real-world settings, both locally and globally to improve health and well-being outcomes for all.
+The aim is to develop skills in cultural self-awareness, cultural competence, and intercultural communication, to help students reflect on their own culture and that of others, in order to work more effectively with diverse communities and professionals from other disciplines.
+The course unit will promote how to design, deliver, evaluate and commission interculturally competent interventions, programmes and policies in real-world settings, both locally and globally to improve health and well-being outcomes for all.

 |Category of outcome||Student will be able to:|